-Passive and active remote sensing technologies were used to contact razorback suckers and bonytail in the backwater, slack water, and riverine sections of the LCR.
-Passive sampling was achieved using an array of submersible ultrasonic receivers (SURs) and PIT tag sensing units, while active sampling was conducted by boat using a directional or towable omnidirectional hydrophone.
-Acoustic tags were surgically implanted using standard techniques into 20 hatchery-reared subadult razorback suckers, 20 subadult bonytail, and 10 adult razorback suckers captured in a backwater with boat electrofishing.
+Passive and active remote sensing technologies were used to contact razorback sucker and bonytail in backwater, slack water, and riverine sections of the lower Colorado River.
+Passive sampling was achieved using an array of Submersible Ultrasonic Receivers (SURs) and PIT tag sensing units, while active sampling was conducted by boat using a directional or towable omnidirectional hydrophone.
+Acoustic tags were surgically implanted using standard techniques into 20 hatchery reared subadult razorback sucker and 20 subadult bonytail and 10 adult razorback sucker captured in a backwater with boat electrofishing.